 * * * * *

 I’m seven years old.
 I’m sitting in Dodger Stadium with my dad.
 I’m watching baseball, eating a hot dog, and learning life lessons.
-Sitting there, in those orange plastic seats, I have no idea that these lessons, Dad’s recitations that were already ingrained in my memory, will come to shape who I become am as a person, and ultimately help me through the toughest times of my life.
+Sitting there, in those orange plastic seats, I have no idea that these lessons, Dad’s recitations that were already ingrained in my memory, will come to shape who I become am as a person, and ultimately help me through the toughest times of my life.“What’s the Number One Rule, son?”

 “Be a good person.”